hashicorp/terraform-provider-azurerm/website/docs/d/linux_function_app.html.markdown

 * `connection_string` -  A `connection_string` blocks as defined below.

+* `content_share_force_disabled` - Are the settings for linking the Function App to storage suppressed?

+* `custom_domain_verification_id` - The identifier used by App Service to perform domain ownership verification via DNS TXT record.

 * `daily_memory_time_quota` -  The amount of memory in gigabyte-seconds that your application is allowed to consume per day.

+* `default_hostname` - The default hostname of the Linux Function App.

 * `enabled` - Is the Function App enabled?

-* `content_share_force_disabled` - Are the settings for linking the Function App to storage suppressed?

 * `functions_extension_version` - The runtime version associated with the Function App.

 * `https_only` - Can the Function App only be accessed via HTTPS?

 * `identity` - A `identity` block as defined below.

-* `sticky_settings` - A `sticky_settings` block as defined below.

-* `storage_account_access_key` -  The access key used to access the backend storage account for the Function App.

-* `storage_key_vault_secret_id` - The Key Vault Secret ID, including version, that contains the Connection String to connect to the storage account for this Function App.

-* `storage_uses_managed_identity` - Does the Function App use Managed Identity to access the storage account?

-* `tags` - A mapping of tags which are assigned to the Linux Function App.

-* `custom_domain_verification_id` - The identifier used by App Service to perform domain ownership verification via DNS TXT record.

-* `default_hostname` - The default hostname of the Linux Function App.

 * `kind` - The Kind value for this Linux Function App.